btcpayserver/btcpayserver-doc/FAQ/FAQ-Apps.md

 Add the **same xpub derivation scheme**, so that both stores remain in sync.

 #### 2. Modifying CSS in WordPress
-In the first step, we need to remove all the redundancies from your WordPress store and make it clean and simple.
+In the first step, you need to remove all the redundancies from the WordPress store and make it clean and simple, so that it embeds smoothly into the crowdfund app.

 Place the following custom CSS code into WordPress.
 Appearance > Customize > **Custom CSS**
 ```
 .storefront-product-section .section-title {
    display: none;